YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```
 ./hello.opt
 ```
-shall print `hello world!` on your terminal.
+shall print `hello world!` in your terminal.

 ## Understanding the Program